Urmas Reinsalu

-Urmas Reinsalu ([ˈuɾmɑs ˈɾeinsɑlu]; born 22 June 1975) is an Estonian politician serving as the minister of foreign affairs since 18 July 2022 and previously between April 2019 and 26 January 2021.
-Before that, Urmas has served as the minister of defence between 2012 and 2014, and minister of justice from 2015 to 2019.
-Reinsalu is a member of the Isamaa ("Fatherland") political party (formerly called the Pro Patria and Res Publica Union), and was the party leader from 2012 to 2015.
+Urmas Reinsalu ([ˈuɾmɑs ˈɾeinsɑlu]; born 22 June 1975) is an Estonian politician who served as Minister of Foreign Affairs from 2022 to 2023 and previously from 2019 to 2021.
+Before that, Urmas has served as the Minister of Defence between 2012 and 2014, and Minister of Justice from 2015 to 2019.
+Reinsalu is a member and current leader of the Isamaa ("Fatherland") political party (formerly called the Pro Patria and Res Publica Union), and was the party leader from 2012 to 2015.

 Early life and education

 Reinsalu was born in Tallinn, Estonia, on 22 June 1975.
 He graduated from the Tallinn Secondary School No. 37.
 He then studied law at the University of Tartu, graduating in 1997.

 Political career

 Early years

 From 1996 to 1997, Reinsalu worked as a specialist in public law in the Estonian Ministry of Justice, and as an advisor to then Estonian President from 1996 to 1998.
 In 1998, Reinsalu was appointed Director of the Office of the President of Estonia, when Lennart Meri was in office.
 From 2001 to 2002, he worked as the political secretary of the Res Publica Party.
 From 2002 to 2003, Reinsalu was a lecturer in the Estonian Academy of Security Sciences.

 From 2007 to 2013, Reinsalu was a member of the Riigikogu, the unicameral parliament of Estonia.
 On 28 January 2012, Reinsalu became the chairman of the Pro Patria and Res Publica Union, an Estonian national-conservative, Christian-democratic political party, replacing Mart Laar.
 He was elected chairman with an absolute majority in the first round of voting at the party congress held in Tallinn.